vincentlemstra/bulk_rename_files/README.md

 # Bulk Rename Files

+## General info

 ## Technologies
 - Python
 - Qt Designer

 ## Used or Learned Skills
-- Qt Designer
+- Build GUI of a bulk file rename tool using Qt Designer
-- Using a Designer UI File in the Application
-- Setup mass renaming functionalities
+- Use PyQt threads to offload the bulk file renaming process
+- Manage system paths and rename files with pathlib

 ## Acknowledgement
 - Thanks to [RealPython](https://realpython.com/bulk-file-rename-tool-python/#step-2-create-the-pyqt-skeleton-application) for laying out the project.